-This month I'm going to give you a photography challenge that is a little bit more involved, but the rewards will be well worth doing it.
-I'm talking about doing a day in the life documentary style photography project.
+Here is a photography project to keep you busy for a while.
+It is fairly involved, but the rewards will be well worth it.
+I’m talking about doing a day in the life documentary style photography project.

-One way that I was able to contribute to her legacy is by creating a book of the day in the life of Grammy.
+One way that I was able to contribute to her legacy was by creating a book of the day in the life of Grammy.

 Last year I was able to deliver copies to all my family members, including the star herself.
 The photos gave us all much joy (she used to wrap her hair in toilet paper every night before bed and I captured that in photos and we all had a good laugh, herself included) and now we will have them to help us remember her with love.